ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 # SSH Mapping Data Challenge 2023a

 This repository contains codes and sample notebooks for downloading and processing the 2023a SSH mapping data challenge.
+Note that this data challenge is a somewhat extended version of the data challenge [2021a_SSH_mapping_OSE](https://github.com/ocean-data-challenges/2021a_SSH_mapping_OSE) on a global scale.

 ## Context & Motivation